devinekask/creative-development-f24/webgl/README.md

 gl.uniform4fv(offsetLocation, offset);
 ```

-Test your app, the result should be the same as previous, but the improvement
+Test your app, the result should be the same as previous, but the improvement is that we only calculate the matrix once for all pixels.

 ### Effects

 Continue with [the post on colour corrections](https://timseverien.com/posts/2020-06-19-colour-correction-with-webgl/) and implement the effects part.
 The big difference is you'll be using precalculated matrices instead of having a separate effect matrix and that that respective post was written for WebGL 1.0.

-You can find a couple of [effect matrices in the Doka documentation](https://pqina.nl/doka/docs/patterns/api/doka-instance/#setting-filters).
+You can find a couple of [effect matrices in the PixiJS ColorMatrixFilter class](https://github.com/pixijs/pixijs/blob/main/src/filters/defaults/color-matrix/ColorMatrixFilter.ts).

 As a final exercise, we'll animate between our regular colors and the effect colors: